The purpose of the policy is to define the conditions under which a sponsorship may be approved by the Library Board.

 - The Kingston Frontenac Public Library values and will protect its integrity, autonomy and intellectual freedom, and will not agree to sponsorships when a condition of such agreement would compromise its fundamental principles.

 - The Board reserves the right to determine the type of recognition for sponsors.
 Acceptance of any sponsorship which involves a proposal to name is conditional upon final approval of the naming by the Board.
-Generally, the Library will not allow corporate names and/or logos to have prominence over the Kingston Frontenac Public Library name and/or logo.
+The Library will not allow corporate names and/or logos to have prominence over the Kingston Frontenac Public Library name and/or logo.

 - The sponsor must be a bona fide commercial organization, preferably with links in the community.